 Blade grinders are very inconsistent; producing powder, fine grind, medium grind, and course grind all at the same time.
 In my humble opinion, if you cah, stay away from blade grinders.
 See my Brewing Equipment page for my favorite grinders.

 For years I used a teapot on the stove, or a cup on the oven, or a hot water dispense near the sink.
 But the best and fastest way to heat your water is to use a gooseneck electric teapot (unfortunately, 100% of all electric tea kettles are made by slave labor in China).
 But, it’s fast as a jackrabbit, cheap, and easy.
-Go to the top of any page, hover over the”FAQ” tab, and select “Brewing Equipment Recommendations” page for my favorite water boilers.
+Go to the top of any page, hover over the"FAQ" tab, and select "Brewing Equipment Recommendations" page for my favorite water boilers.
 There's a beautiful one there

 There are a ton of brewing techniques and devices.
-Some make smooth brew coffee and others don’t.
+Some make smooth brewed coffee and others don't.
 I’ve tired just about all of them.
 In my opinion, the key to a good brewing system is the amount of time that the water gets to interact with the coffee grounds (steeping time); too little time and you miss the subtle flavors of the coffee, too much time and you pick up a bitter flavor.